1. Top Soft Skills Examples for CVs in 2025

 7. Work ethic

-The motivation to work effectively goes to the very hear of career success and is a highly sought after skill by hiring managers.
+The motivation to work effectively goes to the very heart of career success and is a highly sought-after skill by hiring managers.
 No employer wants to hire a candidate who lacks a strong work ethic.
-Here are a few examples of skills that demonstrate a strong work ethic.
+Here are a few examples of soft skills that demonstrate a strong work ethic:

 • Self-discipline